WhatLibrarian/Presentations/ccweek2.md

 "Slide 6 in [Copyright: Freedom vs. Control](https://www.slideshare.net/A0u/copyright-freedom-vs-control/6) by A0u"

-4. how a person receives copyright protection for their work,
-5. the public domain, and
 6. exemptions to copyright like fair use.
 ___
 # What is copyrightable and what is not?